 Small amounts of PCBs can be found in almost all soil surfaces and sediments.
-Most soil levels of PCBs are less than 10-40 ng/g (ppb) but soil at hazardous waste sites may be much higher.
-In water, a small amount of PCB may remain dissolved but most tends to stick to organic particles and sediments or evaporate from the water surface.
-EPA set a maximum contaminant level of 0.5 ppb for PCBs in drinking water (ATSDR 2000).
+Most soil levels of PCBs are less than $0.010\text{-}0.040~\mu\text{g/kg}$ (ppb) but soil at hazardous waste sites may be much higher.
+In water, a small amount of PCB may remain dissolved but most tends to stick to organic particles and sediments or evaporate from the water surface (ATSDR 2000).